LCC-CIT/CS233JS-CourseMaterials/CS233JS_Syllabus.md

 ### Quizzes

 #### Weekly Quizzes
 Weekly quizzes are given that cover the required reading and tutorial videos for that week.
-These quizzes must be taken before the second class meeting of the week.
 They are "open book" (or video).

 #### Midterm and Final Quizzes